zogzog/cubicweb/doc/book/en/intro/tutorial/create-cube.rst

           super(BlogEntryPrimaryView, self).render_entity_attributes(entity)

 .. note::
-  When a view is modified, it is not._cwuired to restart the instance server.
+  When a view is modified, it is not required to restart the instance server.
 Save the Python file and reload the page in your web browser to view the changes.